 B. Applying for Office

 1 .
-Applications for each office will be available in the Student Life Office one month before the election.
+Applications for each office will be available in the Office of Student Engagement one month before the election.

 2. The deadline for returning applications is two weeks before the election.